marciobarrios/react-intl-number-format/README.md

 - Effortless format numbers and currencies for different locales
 - Relies in the standard [Intl.NumberFormat constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat)
-- Possibility to use it as an standalone React Component using props to configure it
+- Use as an standalone React Component using props to configure it
-- Possibility to use a general config using a React Context Provider
+- Use with a global configuration using a React Context Provider
 - Detects automatically the browser language as a default locale
-- Exposes a function to update the Provider config
+- Exposes a [React Hook](https://reactjs.org/docs/hooks-overview.html) to update the Provider config
 - Ability to render a number or a currency with any html tag
 - Props match [Intl.NumberFormat constructor arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NumberFormat#Parameters)

-## Support
 - [Works in any modern browsers, and IE >= 11](https://caniuse.com/#feat=internationalization)

 ## Installation